Malnati/emacsti/README.md

 #### Setup

-==It's better performance if you run as service and isolate your custom setup too.==
+**It's better performance if you run as service and isolate your custom setup too.**

 **Add to ~/.bashrc**